anyproto/any-sync-tools/README.md

 ## `any-sync-netcheck`

-Network issues debugger for any-sync networks.
+Network issues debugger for Any-Sync networks.
 See the tool [`README`](any-sync-netcheck/README.md) for more details.